sebastianmonzel/webfiles-framework-php-doc/index.md

 ### Hi there.

 Welcome to the fascinating world of webfiles.
 Webfiles enable you to interact easier with data and transfer easier data.
+Webfiles framework provides functionality define general datastructures and read and save them to so called datastores.

 #### Links